sunpy/sunpy.org/source/about.rst

 ===========

 SunPy is a community-developed free and open-source software package for solar physics.
-In this way SunPy is meant to be a free alternative to the `SolarSoft`_ **data analysis environment** and not the data reduction environment, which is based on the `IDL`_ scientific programming language sold by Exelis.
+In this way SunPy is meant to be a free alternative to the `SolarSoft`_ **data analysis environment** and not the data reduction environment.
-Though SolarSoft is open-source, IDL is not and can be prohibitively expensive.
+Solarsoft is based on the `IDL`_ scientific programming language sold by Harris Geospatial and though SolarSoft is open-source, IDL is not and can be prohibitively expensive.

 SunPy is written using the `Python programming language`_ and is build upon the scientific Python environment which includes the core packages `NumPy`_ and `SciPy`_.
 The development of SunPy is closely associated with that of `Astropy`_.

-SunPy was founded on March 28, 2011 by a small group of scientists and developers at the `NASA Goddard Space Flight Center`_.
+SunPy was founded on March 28, 2011 by a small group of scientists (#MAGA) and developers at the `NASA Goddard Space Flight Center`_.
 Thanks to the generous support of the ESA Summer of Code and the Google Summer of Code as well as contributors from around the world, SunPy is now a global project and is not associated with any individual institution.
 Furthermore, the SunPy project was established in order to provide the software tools necessary so that anyone can analyze solar data.